Collegium Humanum – Warsaw Management University: Fraud charges and investigations since 2022

 In 2022, the Polish Newsweek started to publish reports on Collegium Humanum functioning as a degree mill.
 The C.H. sued the magazine multiple times, prompting Newsweek to seek redress.

 While first investigations started in late 2022, large scale prosecution by CBA took place in February 2024, with seven management cadres, among them provost Paweł Czarnecki, being arrested as a suspect criminal association.
 Czarnecki was released in mid November.
 In the meantime, more officials involved in C.H. and/or other suspect organizations had been arrested.
 Among these are three rectors of private universities, accreditation agency cadres, former C.H. and other university staff and board members of several public companies, such as airports.
 The former provost faces, as of late autumn 2024, approximately 100 charges, among them sexual harassment of employees.
 His alleged uncle Ryszard Czarnecki and his wife are inquired for furthering the machinations of C.H. within various Polish departments for material gains.

 Among the graduates of C.H. are hundreds of public servants and politicians, many of them being aligned to the PiS party, which ruled Poland until late 2023 and the PO party, which has been part of the governing coalition since December 2023.
-Due to a legal change in 2017, candidates for board membership in public sector companies had to come up with a MBA, in many cases issued by the newly established C.H within just a few month period of enrollment and for a fraction of the usual cost.
+Due to a legal change in 2017, candidates for board membership in public sector companies had to come up with an MBA, in many cases issued by the newly established C.H within just a few month period of enrollment and for a fraction of the usual cost.

 In 2018, accreditation rules for postgraduate studies had been eased significantly, doing away with the compulsory review process.
 In late March 2024, the council for public companies ruled that C.H.
 MBA titles are no longer perceived as a form of qualification.